-This is a list of all astronomy courses.
+This is a list of courses with the subject code ASTR.
 For more information, see Physics and Astronomy (College of Liberal Arts and Sciences) in the catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).

-Survey of stars, galaxies, and the universe; life cycles of stars, including black holes and pulsars; diversity of galaxies, including the Milky Way and distant quasars; cosmology--the history, structure, and fate of the universe; current results from recent astronomical observations; night sky observation.
+Students survey topics including the Sun; life cycles of stars including black holes and pulsars; diversity of galaxies including the Milky Way and distant quasars; cosmology—the history, structure, and fate of the universe; current results from recent astronomical observations; for non-science majors.
 Recommendations: closed to physics and astronomy majors.
 GE: Natural Sciences with Lab; Natural Sciences without Lab.

 Selected topics in astronomy.